David L. Boren Scholarships

 Boren Scholarships and Fellowships provide unique funding opportunities for U.S. undergraduate and graduate students.
 These programs focus on geographic areas, languages, and fields of study that are critical to U.S. national security, and not emphasized in other U.S. study abroad programs.
 Through this competitive annual national program, successful applicants distinguish themselves as highly motivated in their academic and career goals and in their strong commitment to public service.
 Award recipients of both programs demonstrate the highest intellectual and professional capacity, as determined through a competitive, national, merit-based process.
 Since 1994, NSEP has awarded nearly 5,200 Boren Scholarships and Fellowships.

 The Language Flagship is a partnership between the federal government and the higher education community.
 The goal of Flagship is to build domestic and overseas language programs that produce professionally proficient language speakers.
 The Flagship program strives to graduate students who will become future contributors to and employees of the Department of Defense and the broader national security community.
-The Flagship Program focuses on undergraduate students enrolled at domestic universities learning Arabic, Chinese, Hindi, Korean, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu.
+The Flagship Program focuses on undergraduate students enrolled at domestic universities learning Arabic, Chinese, Korean, Persian, Portuguese and Russian.
 Upon completion of domestic studies, Flagship students participate in a year-long intensive study program that requires directed language instruction and direct enrollment at an overseas partner institution, and an international internship/work experience.
-Flagship Programs use guided instruction and meaningful interventions to graduate students from a variety of majors with an Interagency Language Roundtable (ILR) Level 3 proficiency in one of the ten target languages.
+Flagship Programs use guided instruction and meaningful interventions to undergraduate students from a variety of majors with an Interagency Language Roundtable (ILR) Level 3 proficiency in one of the six target languages.
 The Flagship program creates a pool of qualified individuals with a variety of professional skills who are linguistically and culturally competent in a language and area of the world critical to U.S. national security.
 Read more about the Language Flagship here.